HJZollner/SpecVis/examples/Example.md

 ```
 ![pC3](/examples/CorrelationByVendorWithSubgroups.png)

 We can also correlate measures within one dataframe e.g. metabolite estimates with age.
 Here the numbers between the dataframes, groups and sub-groups has to match.
-The correaltions are idnicated as pairs 'age years' 'tNAA' with each pair creating one sub plot.
+The correlations are idnicated as pairs 'age years' 'tNAA' with each pair creating one sub plot.
 The number of pairs and names for the x- and y-axis has to match.
 In the current implementation x- and y-axis labels may have to be changes manually in other softwares.

 ```r
 lowerLimit <- c(20,.75,20,.05,20,.4,20,.75)